Links

 Administration> Global Settings>Proposal Progress Dashboard

-As we have seen, most of the functions of the proposal progress panel are configured in their own section, from this global configuration tab you can define the description of different aspects
+As we have seen, most of the functions of the proposal progress panel are configured in their own section.
+From the global configuration tab you can define the description of different aspects like manager and evaluator user names, numbers of required votes, etc.

 2.1.4 GOOD PRACTICES CITIZEN PROPOSALS